This post may contain affiliate links. See my affiliate disclosure policy.

 If you find raspberries a bit too tart, you can balance their flavor by adding a natural sweetener like honey, maple syrup, or stevia.
 Bananas are another great way to mellow out the tartness while adding creaminess.
 You can also enhance the raspberry flavor by combining them with sweeter fruits, like mango or peach, or adding a splash of vanilla extract for a touch of warmth.
 Mixing in a bit of coconut milk or Greek yogurt can help bring out the natural sweetness and create a smoother, richer taste.

-Here are a few of my favorite smoothie blends that keep me energized, nourished, and satisfied throughout the seasons:
+Here are a few of my favorite raspberry smoothie recipes that keep me energized, nourished, and satisfied when I’m able to get a big bag of frozen raspberries:

 I prefer fresh, I find that berries loose a lot of their flavor when frozen.